fhaive/Curated-and-harmonised-transcriptomics-datasets-of-interstitial-lung-disease-patients/README.md

 	-Hisat2 alignment. hisat2_launch for paired end data and launch_hisat2_single for single end data

 4. uniq_sort.sh

-	- Creates a BAM file with the unique reads and sorts the unique reads.
+   -Creates a BAM file with the unique reads and sorts the unique reads.

-5. featurecounts.R
+7. featurecounts.R

 	-Transcript quantification

-6. Contents in expression_matrices_and_DEG_result -folder
+8. Contents in expression_matrices_and_DEG_result -folder

 	-Microarray
 		-Contains the probe annotation codes for the microarray datasets.
 Annotations are for ensembl gene id:s and gene Symbols.